Is It Lawful to Pay Taxes?

 Jesus acknowledged that both government and God have rightful claims on us.
 We must be respectful of both.
 Obedience to God does not inherently eliminate obedience to government.
 Civil government is from God, and we are to be subject to it (Romans 13).
 If the Jews could use Caesar’s coins and take advantage of Caesar’s provisions, they could and should render proper payment to him.
 Clearly, paying taxes does not constitute support for everything a government does or stands for.
 Tax levies cannot be refused on the basis of misuse of funds!

 That said, Caesar’s due is limited.
-Governmental rule never supercedes divine rule over us.
+Governmental rule never supersedes divine rule over us.
 Caesar cannot take over God’s role, either by claiming to be His representative (as some Caesars did) or by dictating how we serve God.
 If government prohibits what God requires or requires what God prohibits, “We must obey God rather than men” (Acts 5:29).